Jasper2819/web-typography-22-23/README.md

 * Sources used

 When reading, I will talk about a first and second *fragment* of the video.
 What I mean with this is that there are two main scenes.
 The first one is from the beginning untill the end of the first interrogation.
 The second fragment is the second interrogation until the end of the video.

+Run the video by placing the html file in your browser.
+For the best experience, I recommend watching the video first withour any sound.
+After that rewacth the entire video with the sound on.

 ---